kata198/AdvancedHTMLParser/README.md

 Performance and Indexing
 ------------------------

-Performance is very good using this class.
-The performance can be further enhanced via several indexing tunables:
+Performance is very good using either AdvancedHTMLParser, and even better (for scraping) using IndexedAdvancedHTMLParser class.
+The performance can be further enhanced on IndexedAdvancedHTMLParser via several indexing tunables:

 Firstly, in the constructor of IndexedAdvancedHTMLParser and in the reindex method is a boolean to be set which determines if each field is indexed (e.x. indexIDs will make getElementByID use an index).